 If you want to create a budget, start by breaking down your expenses into four major categories.
 Then use apps and online tools to stick to your budget and save.
 Here’s how.

-During times of change, such as the coronavirus crisis, having a budget is absolutely essential.
-If you don’t have a budget and you keep spending at your usual rate, for example, you may not make ends meet, or you may not make the best decisions.
-If you have an old budget, it’s useless if it doesn’t reflect changes to your income and expenses.
+But during times of change, having a budget is essential.
+For example, if you lose your job or have a temporarily lower income, you may not be able to make ends meet if you continue to spend like normal.
+Or, you may not make the best decisions for your money.
+If you have an old budget that doesn’t reflect changes to your income and expenses, it could cause similar issues.

 See related: How to create a budget that works for you